HazyResearch/legalbench/example_submission.md

 ![Image of prompt](img/form_submission_hearsay_example/prompt.png)

 And then click submit!
 Neel will then work on integrating the task into the Github, and will follow up with next steps.

-## Submitting via pull-request.
+## Submitting via pull-request

 See [here]() for an example.